The Dayton Peace Trail

 Like I said, where we’re standing right now is the mother of integration.
 It was a beautiful thing, in some ways.
 It’s a double-edged sword.
 When we integrated the girls were no longer using the dormitories here.
 The girls were going downtown or going to other organizations.
 So, when we integrated, it closed and it left a hole in our community.
 I’m here to fill that hole again.
 We’re here to fill that hole.

 This building here will be a refuge, where you can come in and be who you are.
 I want to do a music studio.
 I want to teach economics, it’s so important.
-Self pride, self esteem, self confidence, self worth.
-I walked in this building as a little girl and I came out as a woman.
-A woman with pride of their community and the color of my skin.
+Self-pride, self-esteem, self-confidence, self-worth.
+I walked into this building as a little girl and I came out as a woman.
+A woman with pride in their community and the color of my skin.
 I was proud to be a strong Black woman and I got that here.
 That’s what I want the other girls in my community to do.”
 (Goldstein 2020).

 Salem Avenue from Hillcrest to Avenue to the Great Miami River, starting with the Richard C. Holbrooke Memorial Bridge and Plaza over the Great Miami River, Dayton

 This site recognizes the power of vision, and how it can be used to create change.
 The Salem Avenue Peace Corridor is an effort to reframe and revitalize an area that has seen significant disinvestment, underpinned by racism codified by disproportional economic development.
 The mission of the Salem Avenue Peace Corridor is “to establish Salem Avenue and adjacent neighborhoods as a Community of Peace –with Safety, Prosperity, and Quality of Life.”
 (Salem Avenue Peace Corridor 2021.)